tytydraco/yessleep/out/Im_a_Death_Row_Guard_assigned_to_Guard_Death_YesTHE_Death_The_time_to_meet_Her_is_approaching.md

 “Is this a women's prison?”

 “You got it!
 And we ain't done shit that hasn't been done since the dawn of time.
 These fucking incels want to exact justice their way, so they stole the scales.
 They want instant karma, so they took my burn book!
-They tempted the Fates and won I'llthe thread of life, which is in the prison museum with Wonder Woman's lasso.
+They tempted the Fates and won the thread of life, which is in the prison museum with Wonder Woman's lasso.
 Arachne’s silk for impenetrable uniforms.
 The scythe…we don't know where the fuck that landed.
 But it took away Death’s ability to Destroy.
 She can still control the population, still guide souls to the afterlife.
 But without the Scythe, she can't rip through tiers.
 She can't Destroy, which means she can't protect you humans from the beasties above and below.
 And when she can't destroy, things go really wrong.
 It's like firing the exterminator and crowning a roach King.”

 “So, when do I meet Lady Death?”